-QMUL’s commitment to impact is reflected in the Research strategy 2014-2019, which recognises that ‘it is critical to our future growth and the success of our research that we fully promote our research and its impact to expert and non-expert audiences.’
-Additionally, impact is of increasing importance for funding applications and the Research Excellence Framework (REF).
+Queen Mary's commitment to impact is reflected in its Research Strategy 2030, which recognises that ‘it is critical to our future growth and the success of our research that we fully promote our research and its impact to expert and non-expert audiences.’
+Additionally, making an impact is of increasing importance for funding applications and the Research Excellence Framework (REF).

-The type of impact your research might have is specific to each project and therefore, like research, impact is wide ranging and varied.
+The type of impact your research might have is specific to each project and therefore, like research itself, impacts are wide-ranging and varied.
 The Research Impact Team within QMUL can provide support with the generation and capture of impact.
 They offer strategic advice on how best to plan, generate, evaluate and evidence impact for grant applications, research projects and the REF.

 To contact the Research Impact Team please email email@example.com